campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 == Usage ==

-The simplest usage of the plugin is to insert the '[esv]' shortcode into your page or post, using the attributes listed below.
+The simplest usage of the plugin is to insert the `[esv]` shortcode into your page or post, using the attributes listed below.
 These attributes pretty much mirror those on the ESV API.

     [esv scripture='John 3:16-21']

 If you have defined one or more passage names on the options page, you can also use:

     [esv passage='passagename']

 If 'passagename' is defined as 'john 3:16-21', the output would be the same as the above.

+You can specify several names separated by semicolons:

+    [esv passage='name1;name2']

+They will be tried in order until a defined passage is found.

-* NOTE: For reasons that should be obvious, either the scripture or passage attribute is required, (and is the only required attribute.)
+NOTE: For reasons that should be obvious, either the scripture or passage attribute is required, (and is the only required attribute.)

-**Optional Attributes:**
+= Optional Attributes: =

 'container' // Default: 'span'.
 The html tag to wrap your scripture in.